tjbencomo/ngs-pipeline/README.md

 After the analysis is complete don't forget to check `qc/multiqc_report.html` for quality control results about the analysis.

-### SLURM
+### Cluster Execution
+If you're using a compute cluster, you can take advantage of massively parallel computation to speed up the analysis.
+Only SLURM clusters are currently supported, but if you work with another cluster system (SGE etc) `snakemake` makes it relatively easy to add cluster support.

+Follow these instructions to enable SLURM usage
-First edit the `out` field in `cluster.json` to tell SLURM where to save pipeline `stdout` and `stderr`.
+1. Edit the `out` field in `cluster.json` to tell SLURM where to save pipeline `stdout` and `stderr`.

-There are two options to run the analysis on a SLURM cluster

-1. Run snakemake process on node using `screen` and `nohup` If you can reliably access a specific login node and there isn't a time limit on login node processes, it's advisable to run the snakemake command that submits jobs to the cluster on the login node with `screen` and `nohup`.
-You can launch the analysis with cluster execution by typing
+2. Run `snakemake` from the command line with the following options
 ```
 snakemake --cluster-config cluster.json -j 100 --cluster 'sbatch -p {cluster.partition} -t {cluster.time} --mem {cluster.mem}  -c {cluster.ncpus} -o {cluster.out}'
 ```
-The benefit of this approach is `snakemake` temporary files are supported, so the analysis will only create 3 files per sample: `{sample}.normal.bam`, `{sample}.tumor.bam`, `{sample}.vcf`.
-These files are the analysis ready bams and final filtered somatic calls.

-2. Submit all jobs to the queue immediately
-If your cluster has login node time limits or there are several login nodes, you may not be able to use the first option.
-Time limits may kill the snakemake process prematurely.
-If there are several login nodes and it varies which login node you're assigned to when you sign in, you may not be able to retrieve the process if you launch it on one login node and then sign back in on another node.

-To circumvent these problems, it's possible to submit all the jobs immediately to the queue, returning control to the user.
-Unfortunately this approach doesn't support temporary files, so there will be  intermediate files that you'll have to ignore or manually delete.
+This command can be run in an `sbatch` job.
+In the `sbatch` script, don't forget to `conda activate` before running snakemake.

+If for some reason you can't leave the master `snakemake` process running, `snakemake` offers the ability to launch all jobs using `--immediate-submit`.
+This approach will submit all jobs to the queue immediately and finish the master `snakemake` process.
+The downside of this method is that temporary files are not supported, so the results directories will be very cluttered.
+To use `--immediate-submit` follow these steps
-First give `parseJobID.sh` permission to run with
+1. Give `parseJobID.sh` permission to run
 ```
 chmod +x parseJobID.sh
 ```

-Then run snakemake with
+2. Submit the `snakemake` jobs
 ```
 snakemake --cluster-config cluster.json --cluster 'sbatch $(./parseJobID.sh {dependencies}) -t {cluster.time} --mem {cluster.mem} -p {cluster.partition} -c {cluster.ncpus} - o {cluster.out}' --jobs 100 --notemp --immediate-submit
 ```